 Once there, the medical staff told them that her child’s illness was something serious.

 “I was told they’re surprised she didn’t end up in an ambulance.
 We had no clue how serious this all was until that point,” adds Foster.

-She shared their experience on December 2017, when they were expected to spend up to a week in the hospital.
+She shared their experience in December 2017, when they were expected to spend up to a week in the hospital.
 During this time, Myah was “hooked up to lots of machines, on the high dependency unit in the children’s ward, on oxygen, feeding tubes and having to be sedated just to get some sleep.”

 In closing, Foster urges parents to always have their babies checked even if they just have a simple cold or cough.

-“There is nothing more heart breaking,” she writes in closing.
+“There is nothing more heartbreaking,” she writes in closing.
 “Even if your baby has a slight cough or cold, just get checked out.
 Please spread awareness as before all this we didn’t even know what bronchiolitis was.”